RubricLab/tokenmaxx/README.md

 ## Auto-rotation

-Turn it on and tokenmaxx steps off an account the moment its fullest window crosses your threshold, onto the one with the most headroom.
-If an account still hits its hard limit mid-flight, the proxy rotates and retries that request before your client ever sees the 429.
+Turn it on and tokenmaxx switches accounts when the active one's fullest window crosses your threshold, moving to the account with the most headroom.
+The default 90% keeps the last stretch of each window in reserve for you instead of spending it automatically.
+If an account hits its hard limit mid-request, the proxy retries that request on the next eligible account.
 Off by default; enabling it is your confirmation that your provider permits this use.

 ```bash
 tokenmaxx auto both on --threshold 90    # or: codex | claude … off